hanesy/accidents_us/AAA_ExecutiveSummary.md

 There was a 120% increase in the number of reported car accidents from 2016 to 2018.

-We recognized that the accidents data could be driven by the following factors:
+We recognized that the increase in accidents data could be driven by the following factors:
-1. Difference in in population/drivers
+1. Increase in population/drivers
-2. Difference in rate of accidents reported
+2. Increase in rate of accidents reported
-3. Difference in the actual occurence of accidents
+3. Increase in the actual occurence of accidents

 For the scope of our project, we wanted to make sure to normalize for population in answering our geographic questions.
 _(Data about the rate of accidents reported or the actual occurence of accidents was unavailable at the time of the project.)_